jfald/basicquizmaker/README.md

 # Basic Quiz Maker API
 This is one part of two projects.
 It is the API portion of a Basic Quiz Maker.
+More documentation may be coming after I get the second project completed.

 # Completed...
 Using this tutorial/[link](https://medium.com/netscape/mean-app-tutorial-with-angular-4-part-1-18691663ea96) I have setup the API for the CRUD actions.